Nick Collins: Personal life

 Collins and his wife Andrea live in Orlando, Florida.
 While in college, Collins volunteered at elementary schools and at the YMCA in Daytona Beach.
 He has also been an instructor at a passing camp for children ages 6 to 15.
 He has a daughter named Jenajah, and four sons, Nicholas Jr., Nmar'e, Nash, and Nixon.

-He has coached high school football as a Defensive back's coach for Lake Highland Preparatory School, where he helped win them back to back championships in 2021 and 2022.
+He has coached high school football as a Defensive back's coach for Lake Highland Preparatory School, where he helped win them back-to-back-to-back championships in 2021 and 2022.

+His son Nicholas Jr. was an All-State defensive back as a freshman on the 2022 Lake Highland championship team and had already received an offer to play at his father's and grandfather's collegiate alma mater, Bethune-Cookman.

+After the 2022 high school football season, Collins returned to Bethune-Cookman to become its cornerbacks coach.

+Collins' father, Willie Collins, who had been a college quarterback, died of cancer in 2009.
+“He was my best friend," the younger Collins said of his father.
+"There was no pressure (from him).
+That’s one thing I can say about my father.
+He never put pressure on me.
+He did bring the best out of me.
+He always knew I was a self-directed type of kid and I wanted to do things my way.
+He made sure I stayed on track of my goals.”